nmggithub/fbsdk-ts/README.md

 interface CustomAPISpec extends APISpec {
     SomeNodeName: {
         node: {
-            type: SomeNode; // the type that defines the shape of the node };
+            read_return: SomeNode; // the type that defines the shape of the node };
         edges: {
             SomeEdge: {
-                type: EdgeResult; // The type that defines the shape of the nodes returned by the edge
+                read_return: EdgeResult; // The type that defines the shape of the nodes returned by the edge
                 edge: 'things'; // The API path for the edge };
         };